pmndrs/react-spring/readme.md

 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | <sub>Libraries animate by having React recalculate the component-tree on every frame.
 Here it attempts to animate a component consisting of ~300 sub-components, plowing through the frame budget and causing jank.</sub> | <sub>React-spring with the `native` property renders the component _only once_, from then on the animation will be applied directly to the dom in a requestAnimationFrame-loop, similar to how gsap and d3 do it.</sub> |

----

-By default we'll render every frame (like in the image on the left) as it gives you more freedom (for instance this is the only way that you can animate React-component props).
-In situations where that becomes expensive use the `native` flag.
-The flag is available for all primitives (Spring, Transition & Trail, Keyframes, Parallax is native by design). **Try doing this in all situations where you can**, the benefits are worth it.
-Especially if your animated component consists of large subtrees, routes, etc.

 ```jsx
 import { Spring, animated } from 'react-spring'